When teaching tennis to a new and beginning student, I have always emphasized a combination of fun and technique.

 After you familiarize yourself with your new student, it is good to let them know a “very” little bit about yourself – do not bore them too much about your life.
-Just keep it to simply letting them know your name, how long you’ve enjoyed playing and teaching tennis, and enthusiastically let them know how glad you are to have the opportunity to teach tennis.
+Just keep it to simply letting them know your name, and how long you’ve enjoyed playing and teaching tennis, and enthusiastically letting them know how glad you are to have the opportunity to teach tennis.

 To keep this article short, I’d suggest that in the first lesson you should introduce your students to the following:

 1. Court dimensions and names of the lines – it is important for new players to learn the names of the lines (e.g. baseline, singles side lines, service line, etc.) so that when you ask them to practice from a certain spot on the court, they should know their way about the court.

 2. Racquet introduction – explain to your student the different parts of the racquet: head, neck, and handle.
 If you want, you can show them the basic grips without getting into much detail.

 3. Introduce some hand-eye coordination drills to test their physical skills.

 4. Begin by demonstrating and teaching the basic forehand ground-stroke technique followed by drills and fun games that put into practice the skills they learn.